-Where the pension scheme or PRSA has an Internal Disputes Resolution (IDR) procedure, the Pensions Ombudsman cannot as a rule investigate the complaint or dispute unless and until the matter has gone through that procedure and the trustees or managers have issued their notice of decision.
+Where the pension scheme or PRSA has an Internal Disputes Resolution (IDR) procedure, the Financial Services and Pensions Ombudsman cannot as a rule investigate the complaint or dispute unless and until the matter has gone through that procedure and the trustees or managers have issued their notice of decision.

 Under the Pensions Act, all pension schemes and PRSAs must operate an IDR procedure.
 Parties are not bound by recommendations arising out of an IDR procedure.

-If the matter has not been resolved to your satisfaction having gone through the IDR procedure, or if the procedure has not been completed within 3 months, you can apply to the Pensions Ombudsman to investigate your complaint.
+If the matter has not been resolved to your satisfaction having gone through the IDR procedure, or if the procedure has not been completed within 3 months, you can apply to the Financial Services and Pensions Ombudsman to investigate your complaint.

 How to make a complaint

-You should check that your complaint or dispute is one that the Pensions Ombudsman can investigate and that you are eligible to complain.
-You should then write to the Pensions Ombudsman explaining your complaint or dispute and saying what you think the persons responsible for the management of the pension scheme should do to put matters right.
+You should check that your complaint or dispute is one that the Financial Services and Pensions Ombudsman can investigate and that you are eligible to complain.
+You should then write to the Ombudsman explaining your complaint or dispute and saying what you think the persons responsible for the management of the pension scheme should do to put matters right.

 There is a standard complaints form, approved by the Minister for Employment Affairs and Social Protection, that you must use.
-This form is available from the Office of the Pensions Ombudman or from the Pensions Authority.
+This form is available from the Office of the Financial Services and Pensions Ombudsman or from the Pensions Authority.
 You can download the form here.